- Fraud Protection

 - If you are using Windows as the operating system, ensure File & Print sharing is disabled.

-Beware of scam emails.
+Beware of scam or phishing emails.

 - Be careful in clicking links sent through emails.

-Securely transact with your mobile phone.
+Transact with your mobile phone securely.

 Click on to expand and on to minimise the details.